 People sometimes assume all that separates the expert from the common person are the tools they use.
 Of course, there’s usually a lot more to it than that.
 Knowledge, experience, technique-these all play vital roles, but ask any cocktail enthusiast about the tools they use and most will admit that they can make a decent drink with anything, but that they would rather use the tools they know and love.
-Some objects around the bar have become ubiquitous: the Boston shaker, the Hawthorne strainer-but even as I start to list such items it’s hard to ignore the diversity that exists among them.
+Some objects around the bar have become ubiquitous: the Boston shaker, the Hawthorne strainer-but even as we start to list such items it’s hard to ignore the diversity that exists among them.
 If you like to make drinks and you’ve experimented with different tools, chances are you already have a few favorites.

-One of my favorite jiggers is the OXO Mini Measuring Cup.
-I am not alone.
+One of our favorite jiggers is the OXO Mini Measuring Cup.
+We are not alone.
 Look around the internet and you’ll find plenty of alternatives, but many who favor measurement over free-pouring are using stainless steel jiggers-or this handy little cup.
 Its wide rim accommodates a hand citrus squeezer where a jigger would be too narrow, saving the extra step of squeezing into another cup first.
 It’s also clear so you can see what you are pouring against marks for ounces, tablespoons, milliliters and cups.
 When pouring thick ingredients like syrups, you can let the measuring cup just tumble upside down into a mixing glass where it will get caught in the top half of the glass, dripping the last bit of whatever into the mix below while you grab the next ingredient.

 Fine and Flawed